shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 15, you can fight nightmares.
 You can end a dream as a reaction.
 When you end a dream, you can undo one negative event that happened in that dream:

 -   The death of a player, NPC, or pet.
-They come to life with an amount of hit points equal to the value of your Dream Die.
+They come back to life with an amount of hit points equal to the value of your Dream Die.
 -   The destruction of an item.
 -   The casting of a specific spell that was cast within the last round.
--   An action or bonus action that another creature took.
+-   An action or bonus action that another creature took within the last round.

 ### Not a Dream!

 At level 15, you can wake up in your dream.
 When a dream ends, you can choose to wake up.
-When you wake up from a dream, you can choose to teleport to your dream self’s former location.
+When you wake up from a dream, you can choose to teleport to your dream self’s last location.